Jorōgumo: In fiction

 In two books of "The Hellequin Chronicles", by Steve McHugh, Jorōgumo are mentioned.
 In the novella "Infamous Reign" Nate fights two daughters and a mother, supposedly killing all three, although the mother's death isn't confirmed.
 In "Lies Ripped Open" he encounters the mother again and kills her definitively that time.
 Jorōgumo venom is potent and can take several weeks for someone to heal, which requires constant magic use.

 In Monster Hunter Rise, the monster Rakna Kadaki is a giant fire-breathing spider based on the Jorogumo.
 It fights alongside its larvae.

-In Yo-kai Watch Shadowside series, Lady Arachnia, is one of the main major villains.
-She has abilities to captures the whole skyscrapper with all the humans inside using her web, draining all of their souls and leaving them as withered husks of themselves.
+In Yo-kai Watch Shadowside series, Lady Arachnia is one of the primary villains.
+In the story, she takes a skyscraper hostage, draining all of the occupants' souls and leaving them as withered husks of themselves.

 In Rise of the Teenage Mutant Ninja Turtles one of the main villains is Big Mama.
 She first appears as a beautiful woman, but is then revealed as a yōkai, with her real form being a huge spider.
 She repeatedly tricks and manipulates the male protagonists.

 In Digimon Story: Cyber Sleuth The story mission "Living Doll, Dead Person" centers around people being turned into ultra-realistic dolls manufactured by Jorōgumo Co.

 Alma Katsu’s 2022 novel, “The Fervor”, takes place partly in a Japanese Internment Camp in Idaho where a mysterious illness is befalling prisoners.
 A mysterious ghostly woman haunting the neighboring area is in fact a Jorōgumo.

 In the crime mystery anime Case Closed and its manga, there is a three-part episode, "Tottori Spider Mansion Demon" (episodes 166-168) which depicts a series of supposed suicides by hanging.
 The incidents may be linked to the curse caused by a Jorōgumo.
 When the protagonists go to investigate, a man is brutally murdered, hung, and his corpse entangled in a massive spider's web.
 The stakes are raised when one of the main characters finds themselves in the spider's web.
 It's now a race against the clock to stop the madman before another victim is claimed.